MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 ---
-title: Configuring the charegeable components of a quote line
+title: Configure the charegeable components of a quote line
 description: This topic provides information about setting up chargeable and non-chargeable compontents on a project-based quote line.
 author: rumant
 manager: Annbe